denissimon/SwiftEvents/README.md

 #### Optional `onetime: Bool`

-After a single notification, the subscriber will be automatically removed from the Event subscribers:
+After a single notification, a subscriber will be automatically removed from the Event subscribers:

 ```swift
 someEvent.addSubscriber(target: self, onetime: true, handler: { (self, data) in